Ancient Wonders of Sicily

 On the road to Piazza Armerina where we shall see the extraordinary Late Roman villa with its wealth of fantastic figured mosaics.
 We continue to Syracuse.

 This morning we enjoy a guided tour of Neapolis Archaeological Park in Syracuse, before being drawn in by the exhibits of the Paolo Orsi Archaeological Museum.
 After lunch, we see the ruined Euryalus Castle, the great Greek fortress that was the cornerstone of Syracuse’s walls.
+We fly home this evening.

 - Tour Manager